HenryAWE/asbind20/README.md

 #### Using a Script Class
 The library provides tools for instantiating a script class.
 The `script_invoke` also supports invoking a method, a.k.a., member function.

-The script defined in AngelScript:
+The script class defined in AngelScript:
 ```angelscript
 class my_class
 {
     int m_val;

     void set_val(int new_val) { m_val = new_val; }
     int get_val() const { return m_val; }
     int& get_val_ref() { return m_val; }